aminya/Matlab-Snippets/README.md

 # Matlab-Snippets
-Generate Matlab snippets for Atom
+Generate Matlab snippets for Atom and VSCode

 Uses Matlab's original JSON and XML files to generate the snippets.